exonum/exonum-doc/src/advanced/time.md

 <!-- cspell:ignore tlsdate,roughtime -->

-[**exonum-time**][exonum-time] is a time oracle service for Exonum.
-This service allows determining time, importing it from the external world to the blockchain and keeping its current value in the blockchain.
+Time Oracle allows user services to access the calendar time supplied by validator nodes to the blockchain.

 Time Oracle is available in [Rust][exonum-time] and [Java][java-time-oracle].